WhatLibrarian/Presentations/PITCHME.md

 Second Example
 ## Universal Design for Learning

+Our information literacy modules are being updated with UDL as one of our guiding principles.
+With UDL we will be able to better expand our teaching services for learning and access to information and better serve all users.
+We hope these practices become ingrained in our outreach efforts especially as they pertain to underserved and diverse communities.
 ---

 Third Example
 ## Empathy and compassion should be infused into our teaching methods regardless of the technology or materials.

+This relates to the main theme of the conference.
+We can never forget the humanity or the purpose of our vocation.
+Here is a small article as an example:

+Melo, Marijel. [“Pedagogical Violence and the Power of Language.”](http://hybridpedagogy.org/pedagogical-violence-power-of-language/) Hybrid Pedagogy, 1 May 2018.

 ---

 # "the outcomes"